Breast Service

 • medical oncology

-• radiation oncology (in association with external providers)
+• radiation oncology (in association with other providers)

 Triage

-It is often appropriate for some imaging to be done prior to referral, including bilateral mammography for most patients over 40, and an ultrasound of a symptomatic area.
+It is often appropriate for some imaging to be done prior to referral, including bilateral mammography for most patients over 40, and an ultrasound of a symptomatic area to help identify the urgency of a referral.

 Many presentations and imaging findings can be managed in general practice without referral to the Breast Service.

-The Combined Breast Service of the Women's and The Royal Melbourne Hospital leads the way in survivorship care for women with early breast cancer.
+The Combined Breast Service of the Women's and the Royal Melbourne Hospital leads the way in survivorship care for women with early breast cancer.
+The service works in partnership with GPs to improve quality of care and wellbeing following treatment for early breast cancer.

 The model of survivorship care involves:

-• Women having a consultation with a Breast Care Nurse to look at ongoing issues and concerns, some time after the end of definitive treatment for early breast cancer.
+• Consultation – A consultation with a Breast Care Nurse to look at ongoing issues and concerns, some time after the end of definitive treatment for early breast cancer.

-• Development of a tailored Follow-Up Care Plan for each woman based on her needs (including a diagnosis and treatment summary, health and wellbeing plan, recommended schedule for follow-up visits, and information on arranging imaging and contacting the Breast Service, if required)
+• Follow-up care plan – Development of a tailored plan based on individual needs.
+This includes a diagnosis and treatment summary, health and wellbeing plan, recommended schedule for follow-up visits, and information on arranging imaging and contacting the Breast Service, if required.

-• Development of a well-supported shared care arrangement with a woman’s GP.
-This includes active communication with GPs, agreement on roles and responsibilities, and an easy to follow schedule of follow-up visits with streamlined and rapid access to specialist care if required.
+• Shared care arrangement – Development of a well-supported shared care arrangement with a patient’s GP.
+This includes active communication with GPs, agreement on roles and responsibilities, and an easy-to-follow schedule of follow-up visits with streamlined and rapid access to specialist care if required.

-• Enhancing systems to share information between a woman, her GP, other community services and the hospital.
+• Sharing information – Enhancing systems to share information between a patient, their GP, other community services and the hospital.

-• During shared follow-up care, the woman will generally be seen by the hospital Breast Service once per year for to the first five years.
-This visit includes a mammogram at the Women’s or The Royal Melbourne Hospital (at no cost).
+• Annual visit and mammogram – During shared follow-up care, the hospital service will generally see the patient once per year for the first five years.
+This visit includes a mammogram at the Women’s or the Royal Melbourne Hospital (at no cost).
 Alternate appointments are with the GP.

-• Beyond five years, we ask the woman's GP to arrange mammograms.
-These can be done at The Royal Melbourne Hospital, to provide continuity.
-If local imaging is preferred, a disc of the two most recent mammograms can be requested by the woman/GP for comparison.
+• Arrangements beyond 5 years – Beyond five years, we ask the patient's GP to arrange mammograms.
+These can be done at the Royal Melbourne Hospital to provide continuity.
+If local imaging is preferred, a disc of the two most recent mammograms can be requested by the patient/GP for comparison.

 The Australian Cancer Survivorship Centre has resources and events, to help people move from initial treatment to post treatment and beyond.
 For more information, visit the Peter MacCallum Cancer Centre website.